stdword/logseq13-full-house-plugin/docs/reference__tags.md

 ## `Nesting templates` :id=section-nesting

 ### `include` :id=nesting-include
-Include another template by name.
+Include another template by it's name.

-`async include(name, ...args?)`
+- `async include(name, args?, lazy?)`
     - `name`: template name.
 Only templates with `template::` property can be included.
     - `args`: (optional) arguments for included template.
-Can be a string or an array.
+Can be a string or an array of strings.
         - If not specified `template-usage::` property will be used to get default arguments' values.
         - If you need to include template with no arguments: use empty value `[]` or `''`.
+    - `lazy`: (optional, default: false) include template, but render it later.
+        - Useful for heavy templates.
+Could be slow for lots of lazy inclusions.
+        - Supported only with [render template](reference__commands.md#template-command) command.
+- `async include.view(name, args?)`
+    - Force inclusion as a view, regardless of the rendering command.
+It is always lazy.
+- `include.inlineView(body, args?)`
+    - Force inclusion as an inline view, regardless of the rendering command.
+It is always lazy.

 <!-- tabs:start -->
 #### ***Template***